holistic-web/toolbox/.project/scripts/new-tool-script/template/README.md

 	```

 ## Road Map
-#TODO: list future ideas here or delete this section
+#TODO: list ideas for the future here, or delete this section